OdoJoe/hangman-game/README.md

 # HANGMAN Game
 Hangman is a Python terminal game which runs in the Code Institute mock terminal on Heroku.

 Users can try to guess the letters to a randomly selected word from a list of eleven words.
 A wrong guess generates a section of the hangman.
-On successful completion of the game, users are notified with a 'Well Done' message alternatively on an unsuccessful turn users are notified with a 'Try Again' message.
+On successful completion of the game, users are notified with a 'Well Done' message.
+Alternatively on an unsuccessful turn users are notified with a 'Try Again' message.

-Try out the game:
+Try out the game: https://hangman-game-odojoe.herokuapp.com/

 # How to play

-On starting the game a random word will generate in the form of dashes equal to the letters length.
+On starting the game a random word will generate in the form of dashes equal to the word length.

-The user will then guess a letter, tyoe the letter into the terminal and hit enter.
-If the guess is right the letter will occupy its correct dash in the word however if the guess is wrong a section of the hangman will generate.
+The user will then guess a letter, type the letter into the terminal and hit enter.
+If the guess is right the letter will occupy its correct position in the word.
+However, if the guess is wrong a section of the hangman will generate.

 The user has seven wrong guesses before the hangman fully generates and ends the game.

 The user can select either lowercase or uppercase letters.
-A selection of a character or number will generate the following message: 'please only enter a letter (or type "exit" to quit)'
+A selection of a symbol or number will generate the following message: 'please only enter a letter (or type "exit" to quit)'

 The user will win the game successfully guessing the word before generting the hangman.

 # Features
-* Randomly selected word from a list of eleven words.
+* Randomly-selected word from a list of eleven words.
 * Detailed hangman representation
 * The user has the ability to use uppercase or lowercase letters and the game will recognise either the letters correct positioning in the word or a wrong guess
 * If the user selects a character or a number the following message displays: 'please only enter a letter (or type "exit" to quit)'
+* User can play the game as often as they wish using the retry option

 # Data Model